Tishleric/Para-Phrase-Generator-for-TG/memory-bank/activeContext.md

 - Web search capabilities provide real-time information retrieval
 - Image processing is handled using GPT-4o
 - The system uses a delegation pattern to route messages to specialized assistants
+- Twitter API integration requires a bearer token for optimal functionality
+- Environment variables are used for all configuration to support different deployment scenarios

 ## Current Focus

-The current focus is on finalizing the project for deployment.
-All core features have been implemented and tested.
-The system architecture is modular and extensible, allowing for future enhancements and optimizations.
+The current focus is on ensuring high code quality, proper error handling, and clear documentation before deploying to production.
+We've addressed several code clarity issues and improved error handling throughout the codebase.
+The system is now more robust and better documented for future maintenance.